Chart Color Schemes

 Infrastructure

-Hillvue has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Hillvue has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects that could impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects that are expected to affect the region.
 Notable initiatives include Goonoo Goonoo Commercial Precinct, Hillvue Public Preschool, Tamworth Sports and Entertainment Precinct, and Majestic Tamworth.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.